-This gift is perfect for new travellers, or for people who have never travelled before.
-Gifting a money-box will instil the sense of saving money even in your young nephews or nieces!
+This gift is perfect for new travelers, or for people who have never traveled before.
+Gifting a money-box will instill the sense of saving money even in your young nephews or nieces!
 There are also other versions where the piggy bank itself will have the name of the particular country you are saving up for written on it.
 This can be a great gift for all your friends if you are planning a girls/boys trip together.
 Plus, you can keep it for your next trips too, a small sticker will go a long way.

 I often find that people do not print photos anymore, I am guilty as charged.
 It has become much easier to store everything on your phone.
 Whilst digital photos have their perks, like the kindle for reading books, I find that something printed is far more fascinating.
 A photo album will encourage the receiver to print photos and have somewhere to store them in style!
 This would make a great gift from me-to-myself.

 The most important thing for me when travelling is to have a good set of headphones.
 Ones that block out the lady munching Pringles, the flight announcements for cheap perfumes and the noise of the tires screeching when landing.
 Headphones prices can range anywhere from €10 to hundreds.
 Headphones are also something I find that I go through quickly and a new pair is always a refreshing surprise.
 But, if you want to splurge, the beats are amazing- be cautious, they may make you highly unsociable as you will not want to take these off.